 Being taken for granted by your spouse is not a sign of being in a healthy relationship.
 It can leave indelible scars on your psyche and even destroy your relationship completely.
 If you find yourself stuck in a similar situation and want to do everything you can to make your relationship work, look for ways to make your spouse fall in love with you again.

-But if push comes to shove and you feel that the relationship is taking a toll on your mental and physical well-being, remember there is no stigma is standing up for yourself and walking out.
+When push comes to shove, and you feel that the relationship is taking a toll on your mental and physical well-being, remember there is no stigma in standing up for yourself and walking out.
+And if you think there’s still some work to be done, hopefully, the signs and pointers we’ve listed out for you today will help you figure out what it is you must do.

 FAQs

 You know it’s time to give up on a relationship when despite your repeated requests and efforts they do not change their ways.
-When even relationship counselling fails, it’s time to give up.
+When even relationship counseling fails, it’s time to give up.

-Learn to say no, stop being at their beck and call, put your foot down when needed.
-Practise self-love, do things that make you happy and never lose touch with your friends.
+Learn to say “No”, stop being at their beck and call, put your foot down when needed.
+Practice self-love, do things that make you happy and never lose touch with your friends.